Matthev00/Create-a-Large-Language-Model-from-Scratch/README.md

 # To do
 ## Data
-fine tune using datasets from hugging face
++ fine tune using datasets from hugging face
+- another dataset is needed
 ## Training
-create new test and train step for training loop train for longer
++ reate new test and train step for training loop
++ train for longer

 # Resources
 ## Create-a-Large-Language-Model-from-Scratch